I enjoy creating meaningful projects with technology.

 I’m currently exploring how to bridge physical and virtual worlds at NYU ITP.

 I’m an experience designer and new media artist working at the intersection of body movement and technology.
-I’m currently working on my graduate thesis at New York University’s Interactive Telecommunications Program (ITP), where I’m a grantee with xStory, a Google-backed research group exploring storytelling and technology, and a leader of the Movement Collective.
+I’m currently a research resident at New York University’s Interactive Telecommunications Program (ITP), where I’m a grantee with xStory, a Google-backed research group exploring storytelling and technology, and a leader of the Movement Collective.

 I started my career working in digital communications for nonprofits.
 As I did stopovers in the media branches of the United Nations Population Fund (UNFPA), Save the Children, International Rescue Committee, and ICTJ, I thought I was on my way to law school.
 But technology continued to entice me and led me to a position as founding chief digital officer at Blue Chalk Media, a nonfiction media company.